wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 Pre-decoding
 ^^^^^^^^^^^^

-In the pre-decoding phase of analysis, static information from well-known fields all that is extracted from the log. data
+In the pre-decoding phase of analysis, static information from well-known fields all that is extracted from the log header.

 ::